-Footnotes:\1 Radon is a radioactive gas that you cannot see, taste or smell.
+Footnotes: 1 Radon is a radioactive gas that you cannot see, taste or smell.
 It can move up through the ground and into a home through cracks and holes in the foundation.
 Radon can also get into indoor air when released from tap water from showering, washing dishes, and other household activities.
 It is a known human carcinogen.
 Breathing radon can lead to lung cancer.
 Drinking water containing radon may cause an increased risk of stomach cancer.
-Our radon analysis of 1100 pCi/l was found at the well site which is no longer regularly used to supply potable water into the distribution system. \2 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Our radon analysis of 1100 pCill was found at the well site which is no longer regularly used to supply potable water into the distribution system.
+2 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-This water system is responsible for high quality drinking water, but cannot control the variety of materials used in your plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposureby flushing cold water your tap for at least 30 seconds before using water for drinking or cooking.
-Do not use hot water for drinking and cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://water.epa.gov/drink/info/lead/index.cfm. \3 A Copper content in the treated water prior to entering the distribution system is 0.0863mg/l.
+This water system is responsible for high quality drinking water but cannot control the variety of materials used in your plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing cold water yourtap foratleast30 seconds before using water for drinking water, testing methods, and steps you can take to minimize exposure baout lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://water.epa.gov/drink/info/lead/index.cfm.
+3 A Copper content in the treated water prior to entering the distribution system is 0.0863mg/l.
 Corrosion of household plumbing contributes to the higher average.